lexicHQ/docs/sending-email-notification.md

 * Specify a Subject, that will let you label the message.
 * Describe the scenario or pass in attributes to track.

-You can send various [user attributes](./user-attributes.md) to under the context.
+You can send various [user attributes](./user-attributes.md) to debug and understand a context.

 Once everything configured correctly, you should receive an email from `no-reply at smartloop.ai`